datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-postgresql.rst

    * - ``sslmode``
      - String
      - The ssl mode to use.
-The value has to be one of "disable", "allow", "prefer", "require", "verify-ca" or "verify-full".
+The value has to be one of "disable", "allow", "prefer", or "require".
        Please consult the `PostgreSQL documentation <https://www.postgresql.org/docs/10/libpq-ssl.html>`_  for the full details of what these modes entail.
      - ``"prefer"``